danny-andrews/blog/ideas.md

 * Common patterns and their solutions in CSS (headings, responsive typography, etc.)
 * Where redux went wrong (redux-thunk).
 * Concise redux.
+* Create a post “‘How do I’s?’ in FP”